Internal-Compiler-Error/plutarch/docs/mysql-read-commited-gap-lock.md

 behaviour to Postgres as they both claim to be MVCC based.
 This was the reason that prompted me to write the [low effort tweet](https://x.com/IntrnlCmplrErr/status/1799236750981599661).
-Section "Snapshot Isolation and Repeatable Read" and "Two-Phase Locking (2PL)" under chapter 7 of Martin Klepmann's _Designing Data Intensive Applications_ provides much more nuances.
+Section "Snapshot Isolation and Repeatable Read" and "Two-Phase Locking (2PL)" under chapter 7 of Martin Kleppmann's _Designing Data Intensive Applications_ provides much more nuances.
 Still, it baffles me that InnoDB's behaviour looks more 2PL than MVCC.

 ## Gap Locks under `READ COMMITTED`